alefore/weblog/immutable-avl-trees.md

 The following are a few graphs of the performance of a few operations of my Const Tree implementation:

-* Const Tree: Performance: Get and Insert
+* Const Tree: Performance: Get, Insert, Delete
 * Const Tree: Performance: Append Trees Graph

-##### Get and Insert
+##### Get, Insert, Delete

-The following graph depicts the performance of Get and Insert operations in my ConstTree implementation as the container grows:
+The following graph depicts the performance of Get, Insert, and Delete operations in my ConstTree implementation as the container grows:

 ![002.svg](images/002.svg)